-Moo K. Chung, Peter Bubenik, Peter T. Kim
+Moo K. Chung12, Peter Bubenik4, Peter T. Kim5 Kim M. Dalton2, Richard J. Davidson23 mkchung@wisc.edu

-Department of Biostatistics and Medical Informatics Waisman Laboratory for Brain Imaging and Behavior University of Wisconsin, Madison, WI 53706, USA Department of Mathematics Cleveland State University, Cleveland, Ohio 44115, USA Department of Mathematics and Statistics University of Guelph, Guelph, Ontario N1G 2W1, Canada mkchung@wisc.edu
+1Department of Biostatistics and Medical Informatics 2Waisman Laboratory for Brain Imaging and Behavior University of Wisconsin, Madison, WI 53706, USA 3Department of Psychology and Psychiatry 4Department of Mathematics Cleveland State University, Cleveland, Ohio 44115-2214, USA 5 Department of Mathematics and Statistics University of Guelph, Guelph, Ontario N1G 2W1, Canada

 Abstract.
 We present a novel framework for characterizing signals in images using techniques from computational algebraic topology.
 This technique is general enough for dealing with noisy multivariate data including geometric noise.
 The main tool is persistent homology which can be encoded in persistence diagrams.
-These diagrams visually show how the number of connected components of the sublevel sets of the signal changes.
+These are scatter plots of paired local critical values of the signal.
+One of these diagrams visually shows how the number of connected components of the sublevel sets of the signal changes.
 The use of local critical values of a function differs from the usual statistical parametric mapping framework, which mainly uses the mean signal in quantifying imaging data.
 Our proposed method uses all the local critical values in characterizing the signal and by doing so offers a completely new data reduction and analysis framework for quantifying the signal.
 As an illustration, we apply this method to a 1D simulated signal and 2D cortical thickness data.
-In case of the latter, extra homological structures are evident in an control group over the autistic group.